qcluster/QCluster/endhost/README.md

 ## Description

-The kernel module of QCluster.
+The kernel module of QCluster endhost version.

 ## Compiling
- The QCluster endhost module is verified in the Linux kernel 4.13.0-36-generic.
+ The QCluster endhost module is verified in the Linux kernel Version 4.13.0-36-generic.
 To compile it:

 <pre><code>$ cd endhost<br/>
 $ make</code></pre>